 Data Tables are available from the U.S. Bureau of Labor Statistics for U1 – U6.

 Is U-6 “the Real Unemployment Rate”?

 The U-6 is the broadest measure of unemployment including those who have given up looking for work and those who are working part-time but would prefer to work full-time.
-Many people consider U-6 the “REAL” unemployment rate… although the Bureau of Labor Statistics gives that honor to U-3 and thus the Seasonally Adjusted U-3 is the commonly quoted “unemployment rate” in the media.
+Many people consider U-6 the “REAL” unemployment rate… although according to the Bureau of Labor Statistics the Seasonally Adjusted U-3 is the commonly quoted “unemployment rate” in the media.
 See: What is the Real Unemployment Rate?, Current U-6 unemployment rate

+The next question is are people actually unemployed due to a poor economy or due to a lack of incentive.
 Short-term, there are no economic incentives to get a job.
 As a matter of fact with the extension of unemployment benefits there are many disincentives to getting a job.
-For example: During the worst of the recession, Michigan had the 6th highest unemployment rate in the country (see Unemployment Rates by State) but according to an article in the Detroit News, landscaping companies in Michigan couldn’t find employees, because job applicants weren’t really interested in working (they applied but refuse the job if offered).
+For example: During the worst of the recession, Michigan had the 6th highest unemployment rate in the country (see Unemployment Rates by State) but according to an article in the Detroit News, landscaping companies in Michigan couldn’t find employees, because job applicants weren’t really interested in working (they applied simply to qualify for unemployment benefits but refused the job if offered).

 Comparing U3 to U6